mdcrosby/animal-ai/README.md

 ## Version History

 - v3.0.0:
-  - initial release
+  - initial release (TO COME - currently on 3.0.0-a private prerelease)
   - New features
     - Added raycast observations
     - Added agent global position to observations
   - Upgraded to ML-Agents release 2 (0.26.0)
   - Switched to URP